(deks lan SOE pra zole)

 Capsules: Note: Two distinct peaks secondary to dual release formulation: Initial peak between 1 and 2 hours and a second higher peak between 4 and 5 hours.

 Orally disintegrating tablets: 1 to 6 hours.

 Plasma exposure to the drug is ~2 times greater in patients with moderate hepatic impairment (Child-Pugh class B) compared with subjects with normal hepatic function.

 Special Populations: Elderly

-AUC is increased in the elderly.
+The elimination half-life is increased and AUC is higher in the elderly.